 (a) Any corporate action to be taken by the Board of Trustees means action at a meeting of the Board.
 Each Trustee shall have one vote regarding any corporate action to be taken by the Board.
 Except as otherwise provided by law or these By-Laws, the vote of a majority of the voting Trustees present at the time of the vote at a duly convened meeting at which a quorum is present shall be the act of the Board of Trustees.
-All references to actions of the Board of Trustees herein shall mean the affirmative vote of a majority of the voting Trustees present at the time of the vote at a duly convened meeting at which a quorum is present.
+All references to actions of the Board of Trustees herein shall mean the affirmative vote of a majority of the voting Trustees present at the time of the vote at a duly convened meeting at which a quorum is present at the time of the vote at a duly convened meeting at which a quorum is present at the time of the vote at a duly convened meeting at which a quorum is present.